cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-survey.md

 $$

-Since this estimator is biased, the variance is not representative of the estimate's amount of uncertainty.
+Since this estimator is biased, the variance is not representative of the estimate's uncertainty.
 Our alternative to reporting variance is to report the MSE of the MAP estimate:

 $$
 \text{MSE}(\hat p_s) =